matuzo/matuzoat/src/blog/2022/100daysof-day61.md

 If you create an HTML document, it comes with default styles that are more or less the same in most browsers.
 A serif font, transparent (white) background, black text color, etc. You could say that the default theme for any HTML document is a light theme because it uses a light background color.
 Now here comes the big revelation (at least to me) Sara writes about: There's also a dark theme.

-The thing is, if you change the color mode in your operating system from dark to light, the colors in the browser’s viewport stay the same (If you know of an OS/browser where that's different, please tell me).
+The thing is, if you change the color mode in your operating system from dark to light, the colors in the browser’s viewport stay the same (If you know of an operating system (OS)/browser where that's different, please tell me).
 You have to instruct the browser first about what to do.
 You can do that by using the `color-scheme` property.

 ```css
 html {